-The surr\connector (J6) supports 4 audio output signals: center channel, subwoofer, rear right channel and rear left channel.
+The 4-channel audio connector (J7) supports 4 audio output signals: center channel, subwoofer, rear right channel and rear left channel.
 The 4 audio output signals together with the line-out jack (at the rear panel) support 6-channel audio output.

-One card-edge bracket, mounted with a rear jack and a center/ subwoofer jack, will be provided as an option.
-Remove the jumper caps from pins 2-4 and pins 6-8 of J6 prior to connecting the audio cable connector.
-Make sure pin 1 of the cable connector is aligned with pin I of J6.
+One card-edge bracket, mounted with a rear jack and a center/subwoofer jack, will be provided as an option.
+Remove the jumper caps from pins 2-4 and pins 6-8 of J7 prior to connecting the audio cable connector.
+Make sure pin 1 of the cable connector is aligned with pin I of J7.
 If you are not using this connector, replace the jumper caps back to their original pin locations.
 Now install the card-edge bracket to the system chassis.

-Install the "Audio Drivers".
-The 3D Audio Configuration software, which is an audio panel for setting basic audio configurations, will at the same time be installed into your system.
-The application program will allow you to configure 2-channel, 4-channel and 6-channel audio modes as well as configure the audio effects.
+Install the "Realtek Audio Drivers".
+An audio software application program will at the same time be installed into your system.
+This program will allow you to configure 2-channel, 4-channel and 6-channel audio modes as well as configure the audio effects.
 Refer to chapter 4 for more information.